ionic-team/ionic-framework/BREAKING.md

 - Added: `<div class="textarea-control">` wrapper for the label and native control
 - Renamed: `<div class="end-slot-wrapper">` is now `<div class="textarea-end">`

-While the public API has not changed, selectors or style overrides targeting the previous markup will need to be updated to use the new class names.
-If you have custom CSS targeting the internal structure of textarea, update your selectors to reference the new element names.
+While the public API has not changed, selectors or style overrides targeting the previous markup will need to be updated to reference the new element names and their organization.
+If you have custom CSS targeting the internal structure of textarea, update your selectors to account for these structural changes.

 <h2 id="version-9x-framework-specific">Framework Specific</h2>